Northern Flicker Nesting, Mating, Feeding Habits

 The sound of drumming on rain gutters and other types of metal resonates louder than wood.
 Flickers, unlike humans, like that aspect.

-Do Flickers Mate For Life?
+Do They Mate For Life?

 Some pairs may nest together in consecutive seasons while others may choose a different mate.